Skip to main content

 Phase 2: Workflow mapping (1 week) Identify the three to five specific tasks where Claude Code produced the clearest wins in Phase 1.
 Document the task type, the codebase context, and the failure modes observed.
 This becomes your rollout scope: the tool is authorised for these tasks, not the entire development workflow.

-Phase 3: Team pilot (2-4 weeks) Roll out to the full engineering team with the defined scope, a project-local CLAUDE.md configuration, and an agreed acceptable use policy.
+Phase 3: Team pilot (2-4 weeks) Roll out to the full engineering team with the defined scope, a project CLAUDE.md, shared .claude/settings.json, and an agreed acceptable use policy.
+Use .claude/settings.local.json only for uncommitted personal preferences.
 Measure against the success criteria defined before the pilot starts (see below).
 At the end of this phase, decide: standardise, extend scope, or return to queue.

-Phase 4: Standardise or hold Standardisation includes: shared CLAUDE.md per project, version pinning if available, team training on what not to delegate, and a quarterly review of scope.
+Phase 4: Standardise or hold Standardisation includes: shared CLAUDE.md per project, checked-in project settings, managed policies where required, team training on what not to delegate, and a quarterly review of scope.
 Holding means documenting why and setting a review date, not just abandoning the pilot without a record.

 What Success Looks Like